 Lauren is a radio reporter covering environment, water, and energy for KQED Science.
 As part of her day job, she has scaled Sierra Nevada peaks, run from charging elephant seals, and desperately tried to get her sea legs - all in pursuit of good radio.
-Her work has appeared on Marketplace, Living on Earth, and NPR's Morning Edition and All Things Considered.
+Her work has appeared on Marketplace, Living on Earth, Science Friday and NPR's Morning Edition and All Things Considered.
 You can find her on Twitter at @lesommer.

 There’s no doubt about it – it’s dry out there.
 2013 ended as the driest year ever recorded in many parts of California.
 So water managers are trying to squeeze out every last drop with an old technology: cloud seeding.